Shad00Z/machine-learning-compilers/docs/source/submissions/02_base.rst

 .. math:: \frac{13.2584 \text{ GOPS}}{2} = 6.63 \text{ GHz}

 For the ADD instruction, this aligns closely with the *known* clock speed of 4.4 GHz.
-For the MUL instruction on the other hand the clock speed it higher than expected.
+For the MUL instruction on the other hand, the clock speed is higher than expected.
+It is not clear why exactly this is the case, but in order to verify the correctness of our code, we ran it on an M3 Pro Chip with a clock speed of 4.05 GHz.
+The result for `ADD` and `MUL` here was:

+.. math:: \frac{26.195 \text{ GOPS}}{6} = 4.37 \text{ GHz}

+.. math:: \frac{8.08751 \text{ GOPS}}{2} = 4.04 \text{ GHz}

+We see that the calculated clock speeds are close to the expected clock speed of 4.05 GHz in both cases, which indicates that our code is correct.

 For the **latency** we can make a similar calculation: